LykkeBusiness/.github/actions/inject-version-changelog/README.md

 # Inject New Version into CHANGELOG.md Action

 This GitHub Action injects the new version into `CHANGELOG.md` by replacing a placeholder.
+It also updates `DATE` placeholder with the current date.

 ## Inputs